dennis2018/ICTLIFE-/README.md

 ## Parsing Commands And Arguments

 When you run a CLI app, it consists of arguments and commands.
 Arguments (or "flags") are the values prepended with one or two hyphens (such as -d, --debug or --env production) and are useful for passing options to our app.
 Commands are all the other values that don't have a flag.
 Unlike commands, arguments don't need to be specified in any particular order.
 For example, we could run ```currency stock today ``` and just assume that the second command will always be the Stock--but wouldn't it be better to run ```currency today --Stock Currency ```in case we want to add more options in the future?

+In order for our app to be useful at all, we'll need to parse those commands ands arguments, and turn them into an object.
+We could always jump into ```process.argv``` and try to do it ourselves, but let's install our first dependency called ```minimist``` to take care of this one for us.